yingweiwo

 Therapeutic Uses

-For more Therapeutic Uses (Complete) data for NADOLOL (16 total), please visit the HSDB record page.
+For more complete data on the therapeutic uses of nadolol (out of 16), please visit the HSDB record page.

 Drug Warnings

-Nadolol is contraindicated in patients with bronchial asthma, sinus bradycardia and heart block greater than first degree, cardiogenic shock, or overt cardiac failure.
+Nardolol is contraindicated in patients with bronchial asthma, sinus bradycardia, first-degree or higher atrioventricular block, cardiogenic shock, or significant heart failure.

 Pharmacodynamics